Marketing to Doctors, Part 5: Measuring and Optimizing Results

 • Solution 101 eBook promoted on Physicians Practice eBlast

-Organizing your data in this way allows you to easily see what topics doctors are responding to and the platforms that are working for which messages.
-From here, you can do more nuanced and multi-touch analysis like understanding which campaigns are most effective at finding net new leads, which are better at pushing doctors through the funnel, and which bring in the “hottest” leads that will have an immediate impact on this quarter’s sales.
+Organizing your data in this way allows you to easily see which topics doctors are responding to and which platforms are working for which messages.
+From here, you can do more nuanced, multi-touch analysis, such as understanding which campaigns are most effective at finding net-new leads, which are better at pushing doctors through the funnel, and which bring in the “hottest” leads that will have an immediate impact on this quarter’s sales.

-In our experience, leads that come through AdWords or similar “bottom-of-the-funnel” campaigns have the most immediate impact and are the easiest to track.
+In our experience, leads generated through AdWords or similar “bottom-of-the-funnel” campaigns have the greatest immediate impact and are the easiest to track.
 However, they tend to be much more expensive in the long run compared to top-of-funnel leads, especially if you have an effective lead nurture and sales handoff program.

 Sound like too much work?